scraperwiki/urchin1/readme.md

     urchin -s tests

 Urchin will return something like this.
+But errors will be messy for now, and they'll be before the (Passed|Failed) line.

     Test case: create_bob
       Passed: /home/bob exists